AdamSajewicz/AdamSajewicz.github.io/_portfolio/2-rest-assured.md

 <script src="https://gist.github.com/AdamSajewicz/6adfb9762e69f3690d680a96a30c9c44.js"></script>

 If only you like the way I am writing the tests, please feel free to contact me over the phone or via email.
-I can creatch such framework for your company as well
+I can create such framework for your company as well